alexcusack/nopegres/README.md

 ####Why is this called `nopegres`?
 * Because the answer to 'does this do x', is likely 'nope'
 * Client pooling?
 Nope.
-* Known third-party test framework?
+* SSL?
 Nope.
-* Any dependencies at all?
+* Automatic reconnects?
 Nope.

 Wait, then why did you make this?
 * For fun.
-* ..But also to experience implementing a binary protocol and better understanding of the Postgres API specifically
+* ..But mostly to play with implementing a binary protocol and better understand of the Postgres API specifically

 ####Test
 `npm test`